AustroMelee/avatar-battle-arena/docs/blueprints/project plans.md

+[START-COMPLETE]
+> **Migration Note:** The original plan was to use Tailwind CSS for all styling.
+Due to persistent build and integration errors, the project is switching to [vanilla-extract](https://vanilla-extract.style/) for type-safe, zero-runtime CSS.
+All references to Tailwind in this document reflect the original intent; the current and future implementation will use vanilla-extract for all styles.
 Below is the updated project plan for the **Austros ATLA World Encyclopedia**, incorporating the suggested improvements to address gaps and ambiguities while ensuring clarity for Cursor to execute autonomously.
 The revisions focus on dependency installation, schema clarity, FlexSearch configuration, Tailwind CSS integration, and testing setup, while maintaining the original structure’s intent.
 Tailwind’s role is emphasized for rapid, accessible UI development, aligning with the project’s `styles/tailwind.css` and `tailwind.config.ts`.
 Each step remains actionable, references the blueprint and raw data (`/raw-data/`), and aligns with the provided project structure (`/avatar-edge-encyclopedia/`).

 ---